M. M. Robinson High School: MM Robinson Drumline

-The MM Robinson Drumline was started in 2007 by Carolyn French, Zach Leslie, and a small group of students who met in the cafeteria and practiced on drum pads.
-The drumline has since grown to over 30 members and regularly performs over 30 times a season.
-These include performances within the school, the school board, the community and Southern Ontario.
-They have performed at the Ontario Music Educators Association Conference, the Olympic Torch Relay in Hamilton, the Toronto Rock Home Opener at the ACC and on Breakfast Television.
-These landmark events give the students of M.M.
-Robinson High School the opportunity to promote marching percussion as an emerging activity throughout Ontario.
+The MM Robinson Drumline was started in 2007 by Carolyn French and Andrew Thies.
+What started as a small group of students who met in the cafeteria and practiced on drum pads to an award winning ensemble that performed in events throughout Southern Ontario.
+Events included the Ontario Music Educators Association Conference, the Olympic Torch Relay in Hamilton, the Toronto Rock Home Opener at the ACC, [Breakfast Television] and the opening of the 2015 Juno Awards in Hamilton Ontario.
+The drumline also competed in the Ontario Drumline Association, as well as the US WGI Percussion Circuit.
+Unfortunately, the program ended in 2017 after a lack of funding and support from the Halton District School Board.

 Notable events

 Stephen Lewis, who gave a passionate speech about the crisis of the AIDS pandemic in Africa at MMR on March 5, 2007, was presented with a cheque for over $15,000.
 The money was raised by MMR students through activities in school and in the community at large.
 By March 2007 students had raised $25,000 for charity, including $15,185.50 for the Stephen Lewis Foundation's fund to assist African women raising grandchildren orphaned by AIDS.